 Toast offers some of the best restaurant features in the industry.
 Here's a breakdown of the POS's major capabilities.

 Tableside Order Management

-Toast enables servers to accept and relay orders from customers to kitchen workers, all while still at the table.
+Toast enables servers to accept orders from customers and relay them to kitchen workers, all while still at the table.
 Once the meal is ready in the kitchen, the server will receive a notification on their tablet, increasing efficiency.
 When customers are ready to pay, the server can then take tableside payments, with EMV card processing supported, as well as Samsung Pay.
 What's more, unlike leading POS solutions like Square and Zettle, Toast also includes a “Guest Feedback” feature, which lets the software collect customer feedback.

 Users can save their profiles and credit card information, while the interface connects to Toast's delivery dispatch feature, letting your employees deliver the order if needed.
 The online site can be tailored to your restaurant's branding, too.

 Gift card features and loyalty programs are supported as well, whether the user is present in person or online.

 Finding a POS that keeps up with seasonal menus can be a pain.
 But with Toast, menus can be updated from any device logged into the POS software, including terminals and smartphones.
 The cloud-based software will be constantly updated in real-time, making sure that servers and kitchen workers remain in sync regardless of which deals might be starting or what ingredients might be temporarily out.

 With a perfect 5/5 score for stock management, Toast has exceptional inventory tools.
 In fact, according to our research, Toast's inventory management makes it truly stand out from its restaurant-specific competitors.